tgrospic/object-algebras/README.md

 ## 2. Define _lifted_ functions with the _context_ (boilerplate code)

-These are the functions that we really use in our code, not the functions on interfaces directly.
+These are the functions we actually use in our code, not the functions on interfaces directly.
 They represent expressions in our DSL language.

 ```csharp
 // nothing